 Brittany had given up on herself, and the system had failed her.
 Now, her life is transformed.

-These benefits are now available across the state to tens of thousands of people.
+These benefits are now available across the state.

 Most communities have dozens to hundreds of programs addressing various education and workforce issues.
-Almost all of these programs operate in independent siloes, with little coordination, economies of scale, or effective knowledge transfer.
+These programs involve different curricula, instruction, credentials, and funding, operating in independent siloes, with little coordination, economies of scale, or effective knowledge transfer.
 But are the issues really as different as they appear?

 Underlying all of the problems, we believe, are a common set of issues related to a lack of personal High Performance skills and the skills and mindsets of Lifelong Learning.

-They develop personal resilience and allow an individual person to bounce back from challenges.
+They develop personal resilience and allow an individual to bounce back from challenges.

 They build personal aspirations and allow individuals to grasp for opportunities.